Course Descriptions

 Marshall-Brennan Constitutional Literacy Project - LAWS 7285

 Teaches students how to educate high school students in the local Denver Metro area high schools about the constitution, public speaking, and logical reasoning.
 Interested students must apply and requires a commitment teaching once per week in a local high school.
 Encourages individual development as teachers, writers, and critical thinkers and provides an opportunity to grow as colleagues and teammates.
+2-3 credits, pass-graded.

 Mediation - LAWS 7439

-Mergers, Acquisitions and Reorganizations - LAWS 7411
+Mergers and Acquisitions - LAWS 7411

 Mining and Mineral Development Law - LAWS 7122